time2key/tinge/readme.md

 The precursor to implementing complex functionality like this is architecturing solid foundations to build on.

-This is being done by building a new alternative to the Philips hue api.
+This is being done by building a new alternative to the Philips hue API.

-**The key high level architectural features of this will be:**
+**The key high level architectural features of this are:**

-* **Everything exposed by the api will be agnostic to the Hue system.**
+* **Everything exposed by the API will be agnostic to the Hue system.**

   There are a lot of alternatives to Philips Hue on the market, and long term it would make sense to support some of these.

-  Lights, sensors, switches, hubs, etc will all be abstracted into interfaces which are exposed by the api.
+  Lights, sensors, switches, hubs, etc are abstracted into interfaces which are exposed by the API.

-  Within the api, all facets of communication with the physical lighting system will be silently handled.
-Consumers of the api can then update properties directly as often as they want, without worrying about things such as rate limiting quotas on various platforms etc.
+  Within the API, all facets of communication with the physical lighting system are silently handled.
+Consumers of the API can then update properties directly as often as they want, without worrying about things such as rate limiting quotas on various platforms etc.

-  This should mean that few changes would be required outside the api to implement alternate lighting systems.
+  This means that few changes would be required outside the API to implement alternate lighting systems.

-* **Every property exposed by the api will be observable.**
+* **Every property exposed by the API will be observable.**

-  This will allow parts of the app to update themselves as soon as the api becomes aware of changes, so that the ui updates itself as soon as a light is turned on, for example.
+  This allows parts of the app to update themselves as soon as the API becomes aware of changes, so that the UI updates itself as soon as a light is turned on, for example.

-  All regular refreshing / polling code will be handled inside the api, to check for updates that have happened outside the app.
+  All regular refreshing / polling code is handled inside the API, to check for updates that have happened outside the app.

-  The api will also expose aggregate observable properties / live events.
-For example, there will be an per-group observable live event that gets fired whenever any light within that group is updated.
+  The API exposes aggregate observable properties / live events.
+For example, there is a per-group observable live event that gets fired whenever any light within that group is updated.

 **Technology wise:**

-Internally, RxJava will be used to manage and synchronise network calls.
+Internally, RxJava is used to manage and synchronise network calls.
-Externally, Android observables will be exposed for each property.
+Externally, Android observables are exposed for each property.

 These exact technologies are subject to change as development on Tinge progresses, but the concept of using observables will remain.